Home » Can Parrots Eat Mango? (Remove The Pit First!)

 • Cataract prevention.

-Unlike humans, parrots can produce vitamin C from glucose in the liver.
+Note that parrots can generate ascorbic acid from glucose in the liver.

 is mango OK for parrots?